Illinois Employer Guide

 Effective December 31, 2023 (with Cook County Commission on Human Rights enforcement beginning February 1, 2024), the Cook County Paid Leave Ordinance replaced the prior Earned Sick Leave Ordinance.
 The new ordinance requires 40 hours of paid leave per year — usable for any reason (not limited to sick reasons) — for employees working in suburban Cook County, accrued at 1 hour per 40 worked.
 Coverage applies after 80 hours of work in a 120-day period; carryover allowed up to 40 hours into the next benefit year, or frontload to skip the carryover requirement.

 Municipal coverage varies.
-The prior Earned Sick Leave Ordinance had broad opt-outs across roughly 80% of Cook County's 130+ municipalities.
-Under the new Paid Leave Ordinance, some municipalities operate under the county-wide rule and others have set their own paid leave standards under home-rule authority.
-Check the Cook County Commission on Human Rights' current covered-municipalities list before assuming the county rule applies.
-Chicago is not covered by the Cook County ordinance — Chicago has its own (more generous) two-bucket Paid Leave + Sick Leave structure described above.
+Check the Cook County Commission on Human Rights' current coverage list before assuming the county rule applies.
+Chicago is not covered by the Cook County ordinance because it has its own paid-leave rules.

 How to determine which rule applies: Verify your worker's primary work location against the Cook County Commission on Human Rights' coverage list.
 If your municipality is covered by the county PLO, the 40-hour paid-leave rule applies.
 If your municipality has its own ordinance, that local rule governs.
 Otherwise, the state PLAWA's 40-hour minimum applies (since PLAWA covers the entire state).
 Source: Cook County Commission on Human Rights — Paid Leave Ordinance